spyriaev/itl/server/README.md

 # AI Reader Server (Python FastAPI)

-A Python FastAPI server for the AI Reader application that handles document management with JWT authentication and PostgreSQL database integration.
+A Python FastAPI server for the AI Reader application that handles document management with JWT authentication, PostgreSQL database integration, and AI-powered chat features.

 ## Features